-If you would like to practice as a doctor of medicine in Sweden, you will need a Swedish licence or special authorisation.
-The title doctor of medicine is protected by law.
-In other words, you may refer to yourself as a doctor of medicine only if you have a licence.
+If you would like to practice as a dental practitioner in Sweden, you will need a Swedish licence or special authorisation.
+The title of dental practitioner is protected by law.
+In other words, you may refer to yourself as a dental practitioner only if you have a licence.

 If you do not have a Swedish personal identity number, residence permit or address

 You may obtain a licence even if you do not have a Swedish personal identity number, residence permit or address.
 In order to practice or go to school in Sweden, however, you will have to obtain a residence or work permit from the Swedish Migration Board, Migrationsverket.